 The course equips individuals to:

-You will learn in an interactive online environment, incorporating online lessons, quizzes, and workshop attendance.
+You will learn in an interactive online environment, incorporating online lessons, quizzes, and activities.
 Further detail can be found in the module outline.

-There are three types of assessment in this module.
+There are two types of assessment in this module.
 To successfully complete the module you will need to:

 Mark McCarthy is a Director of Markets at AFMA and is responsible for managing various technical market and policy committees to promote market efficiency through conventions, standards, documentation and market practices and addressing the regulatory and market issues that arise in these sectors.